MDCC - Application & Admission Procedure

 No applicant will be considered unless the minimum admission requirements are met.
 Admission requirements are evaluated by the use of a rating scale which includes ACT scores, GPA, entrance test scores, previous degrees awarded, health care background/experience, and performance on core courses.
 The number of applicants accepted is limited due to the nature of the program.

-All applicants will be notified by letter of their conditional acceptance or non-acceptance to the program.
-If an applicant is selected for the program, they will receive a conditional acceptance letter with specific instructions regarding all requirements that must be completed prior to August admission.
+All applicants will be notified of their conditional acceptance or non-acceptance to the program.
+If an applicant is selected for the program, they will receive a conditional acceptance notification with specific instructions regarding all requirements that must be completed prior to August admission.
 These requirements are listed below:

 • Completion on Anatomy & Physiology I (BIO 2513/2511) and Anatomy & Physiology II (BIO 2523/2521) with a grade of "C" or better within the last 5 years to be exempt from Body Structure and Function (PNV 1213)